The Human Right to Family Planning (HR2FP) Initiative

 - Some communities in the U.S. are starting to look like developing countries, in terms of access to affordable and comprehensive family planning services.

-It is not only an unfortunate situation when women and girls cannot access reproductive health services that only they need; simply put, it is discrimination.
+When women and girls cannot access reproductive health services that only they need – it is discrimination

 Globally, women do not have the freedom or opportunity to choose if and when to be pregnant.
 These challenges are greatest for the most impoverished and socially disadvantaged women in countries, rich and poor, all over the world.

 Inadequate access to scientifically accurate information, quality reproductive health services and reliable contraceptive supplies can adversely affect a woman’s health, well-being and her ability to be a productive member of society.
 We approach this ‘inadequate access’ as discrimination against women and girls.
 It is not just a health issue.
 It is a matter of human rights.

 Uplift International’s team of experts improve women’s health and rights